Jaswar/QCC-Project/README.md

 **Author:** Jan Warchocki

+*This project was done as part of the Quantum Communication and Cryptography course at Delft University of Technology.*

 ## Prerequisites

 On top of the default libraries that come with the provided VM, `matplotlib` and `numpy` need to be installed.